 The Company has established an Audit & Supervisory Board in accordance with the Companies Act.
 The Audit & Supervisory Board consists of four Audit & Supervisory Board members and meets once a month in principle to monitor the day-to-day operations, including the execution of duties of the board members.
 The Company appoints Audit & Supervisory Board members who have expertise in the audit work to strengthen and ensure the effectiveness of audit functions.
-In addition, three of Audit & Supervisory Board members are outside Audit & Supervisory Board members are outside Audit & Supervisory Board members and they conduct monitoring of the management from an independent perspective.
+In addition, three of Audit & Supervisory Board members are outside Audit & Supervisory Board members and they conduct monitoring of the management from an independent perspective.